-What’s the difference?
+What’s the Difference?

 Confinement farms, which can house thousands of cows, keep their cows in large barns, and while they may eat dried forages like hay, those cows rarely, if ever, spend physical time on grass.
-These cows are fed more grains than cows on organic diets, typically genetically modified corn or soy.
+These cows are fed more grains — typically genetically modified corn or soy — than cows on organic diets.

 In contrast, Organic Valley cows are all pasture-raised, which means that they spend every possible day of the grazing season, well, grazing.
-That means that our farms actually look like the farms you imagine in your head: green fields with real cows really walking around, eating grass, dozing in the sunshine, socializing, and generally doing cow stuff.
+That means that our farms actually look like the farms you imagine in your head: green fields with real cows really walking around, eating grass, dozing in the sunshine, socializing and generally doing cow stuff.

-Are all Organic Valley pasture-raised cows also “grass-fed”?
+Are all Organic Valley Pasture-Raised Cows also Grass-Fed?

 Organic Valley always meets or exceeds USDA Organic standards for time spent on pasture and for the percentage of the cows’ diet made up of fresh grass during grazing season.
-On average during the grazing season, our pasture-raised cows receive 55% of their diet from fresh pasture grasses -- eaten outdoors, harvested with their own mouths.
+On average during the grazing season, our pasture-raised cows receive 55% of their diet from fresh pasture grasses — eaten outdoors, harvested with their own mouths.
 The remainder of their diet will be made up of dried forages and a small amount of organic grains.
 Our cows also log an average 191 days on pasture during the grazing season, surpassing the USDA Organic minimum of 120 days.